compose-spec/compose-spec/build.md

     - GIT_COMMIT=cdc3b19
 ```

-Values can be omitted when specifying a build argument, in which case its value at build time MUST be obtained by user interaction,
+Values can be omitted when specifying a build argument, in which case its value at build time must be obtained by user interaction,
 otherwise the build arg won't be set when building the Docker image.

 ```yml